 Grade 2 Science: Small, Crawling and Flying Animals

 During a guided walk from the top of the Gondola, students look for and learn about the many species of small animals and birds that live here.
 Topics covered include how these are just as crucial to our ecosystems as are the more popular, Grade 2 Science: Small, Crawling and Flying Animals larger wildlife, like Grizzly Bears.
-Upon arriving at the Wildlife Interpretation Centre, students enjoy a brief theatre-style presentation entitled "Unsung Heroes" that further examines the lives of our small animals and birds, after which they are encouraged to discuss ways to help safeguard the little creatures that have such big importance at the ski area. *Program Duration: 1.5 hours.
+Upon arriving at the Wildlife Interpretation Centre, students enjoy a brief theatre-style presentation entitled "Unsung Heroes" that further examines the lives of our small animals and birds, after which they are encouraged to discuss ways to help safeguard the little creatures that have such big importance at the ski resort. *Program Duration: 1.5 hours.

 Grade 3 Science: Animal Life Cycles

 During a guided walk from the top of the Gondola, students learn all about the Grizzly Bear's life cycle: from birth on the mountain, into the cub and adolescent years, into maturity.
-After arriving at the Wildlife Interpretation Centre, a theatre-style presentation is delivered about the numerous mother bears and their cubs that call the ski area home.
+After arriving at the Wildlife Interpretation Centre, a theatre-style presentation is delivered about the numerous mother bears and their cubs that call the ski resort home.
 The presenter discusses how the mothers raise their cubs, and why the plentiful and diverse vegetation that grow here, with the relative safety of our slopes, makes the Lake Louise Gondola such prime bear habitat. *Program Duration: 1.5 hours.

 Grade 4 Science: Plant Growth and Changes

 Walking from the top of the Gondola down to the Wildlife Interpretation Centre, students discover a myriad of plants and flowers in the area and learn about how and what these need to grow and the characteristics of their life cycles.
-Then, students are treated to a theatre-style presentation that expands about the flora and fauna at the ski area, with focus on the Buffalo Berry, the Dandelion and the other staples that comprise the Grizzly Bear's chiefly vegetarian diet. *Program Duration: 2 hours.
+Then, students are treated to a theatre-style presentation that expands about the flora and fauna at the ski resort, with focus on the Buffalo Berry, the Dandelion and the other staples that comprise the Grizzly Bear's chiefly vegetarian diet. *Program Duration: 2 hours.

 Grade 5 Science: Weather Watch and Wetland Ecosystems